The Best Truck Engines Ever Made

 First available in GMC and Chevy trucks in 1991, the LB7 6.6-liter V8 was much more sophisticated than Ford’s or Ram’s diesel engines.
 With 300 hp and 520 lb-ft of torque, General Motors’ Duramax 6.6-liter V8 leaps ahead of the others.
 It launched the horsepower-and-torque race in the diesel truck segment.
 The most desirable would be the 2006 LBZ.
 By 2007, tighter diesel emissions standards began, turning attention from power to pollution.

 By 1972, the notorious 426 Hemi engine was gone, but it was never offered in any Mopar trucks anyway.
 But the slightly more conventional 440 ci V8 was, and it was nothing to sneeze at.
 Rated at 225 hp, it was found in work trucks and performance trucks too.
 It found its way into Dodge Warlock pickups in 1978.
 And it was another V8 that was heavily supported by the aftermarket, so those horsepower numbers were only a start.

 The 440 was the big engine for everything from lightened Dodge Dart drag cars to the giant Chrysler Imperial.
 But a 440 in a pickup just seemed like the best truck you could buy from Dodge back then.

 2011 to 2015 Ford 6.7-liter PowerStroke V8

 Initially, Ford got its diesel engines from International Harvester.
-But these were heavy and somewhat crude.
-Ford wanted more, so it designed its own Scorpion PowerStroke diesel engine.
-With reverse-flow heads, a turbocompressor, and 390 hp, that compounded to 738 lb-ft of torque, smog controls, and all.
-And if that doesn’t impress you, try 440 hp and 860 lb-ft in 2015.
+But they were heavy and somewhat crude.
+The Blue Oval wanted more, so it designed its own Scorpion PowerStroke diesel engine.
+With reverse-flow heads, a turbocompressor, and 390 hp, it compounded into 738 lb-ft of torque, smog controls, and all.
+And if that doesn’t impress you, try 440 hp and 860 lb-ft starting in 2015.